DFE-Digital/sts-plan-technology-for-your-school/contentful/content-management/README.md

 `MANAGEMENT_TOKEN`
-`ENVIRONMENT` (environmentId default is 'master') `SKIP_CONTENT_MODEL` (optional, default is false)
+`ENVIRONMENT` (environmentId default is 'master') `SKIP_CONTENT_MODEL` (optional, default is false) `DELETE_ALL_DATA` (optional, default is false)

 ## Deleting all content

 You may wish to remove all content from an environment, for example, before importing from a backup.
-This can be done with the `delete-all-content` script, which will clear down the entire environment.
+This is an environment variable option in the import process, or it can be run standalone with the `delete-all-content` script, which will clear down the entire environment.

 ### Setup